Skip to main contentSkip to search

 Step 5 — Contact SEAC.
 The Special Education Advisory Committee is the parent advocacy body within each board.
 Raise the issue at a public SEAC meeting.

-Step 6 — OHRC complaint.
-File with the Ontario Human Rights Tribunal if the exclusion pattern is disability-based and the school refuses to address it.
+Step 6 — HRTO application.
+File with the Human Rights Tribunal of Ontario if the exclusion pattern is disability-based and the school refuses to address it.
 One-year limitation from the last incident.
 Consider contacting ARCH Disability Law Centre.

 Frequently asked questions